-All pupils will deliver a 2-to-5 minute presentation to their English class on either the Romantic movement, Wordsworth's 'The Prelude', or Browning's 'My Last Duchess' (which means this functions as Literature revision as well).
+All pupils will deliver a 2-to-5 minute presentation to their English class on a topic of their choice.
+They will plan and write their speeches using the strategies taught for English Language Paper 2, Question 5 so this will also function as revision for this crucial question in their English Language exam.
 Pupils will receive a pass, merit or distinction awarded by their teacher.
 This is a compulsory part of the GCSE and must be completed for pupils to receive their English Language grade.